aeternity/protocol/channels/ON-CHAIN.md

 - `fee`: transaction fee
 - `nonce`: `to`'s account nonce

 The `to` account MUST be a participant in the target channel.
-The `amount` MUST be less or equal than the sum of all participants balances, i.e. channels cannot create coins out of thin air.
+The `amount` MUST be less or equal than the sum of the channel balance with regard of the `channel_reserve` ammounts, i.e. channels cannot create coins out of thin air but also a minimum of `channel_reserve` must remain locked in the channel.
 The fee is paid by the `to` account and that account should hold enough coins to pay the fee, i.e., the fee is subtracted before the withdrawn coins arrive.

 Note that the `round` SHOULD be incremented on each off-chain update.
-This means, in order for an on-chain transaction, referring to off-chain state, to be considered valid, it MUST include a `round` bigger than or equal to the currently recorded `Channel(channel_id).round`.
+This means, in order for an on-chain transaction, referring to off-chain state, to be considered valid, it MUST include a `round` higher than or equal to the currently recorded `Channel(channel_id).round`.

 If this transaction is valid then it sets: